tensorpack/tensorpack/examples/ShuffleNet/README.md

 ```bash
 ./shufflenet.py --flops
 ```
-It will print about 80MFlops, because TF counts FMA as 2 flops while the paper counts it as 1 flop.
+It will print about 80Mflops, because TF counts FMA as 2 flops while the paper counts it as 1 flop.

-Train:
+Train (takes 24 hours on 8 Maxwell TitanX):
 ```bash
 ./shufflenet.py --data /path/to/ilsvrc/
 ```